Yes, that’s right ladies and gentlechaps, it’s old content-recycling time again. Here’s the video version. Please accept my sincere apologies.

-If there’s any weird phonetic spelling still lingering below it’s there to trick my robot assistant into pronouncing words correctly.
+If there’s any weird phonetic spelling still lingering below it’s there to trick my robot assistant into pronouncing words correctly (and that would make sense if you were reading this before I recreated the video using my own dulcet tones at John’s request).
 Actually you should be grateful I didn’t rap this myself.

 Didn’t know that did you?
 Something else you won’t have experienced before is a dramatic recital of old baggy pants Muck Hammer’s Addams Family Groove theme tune.
 Let’s kick it…